Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs

 where $\L^G_p$ is the game-theoretic graph $p$-Laplacian defined in \eqref{eq:plap_game}.
 We will refer to \eqref{eq:plap_graph_game} as the {\bf game-theoretic problem}.
-As before, we are concerned mainly with $f\equiv 0$.
+As before, we are only concerned with $f\equiv 0$ in machine learning, but it is convenient to proceed in generality.
 The {\bf Lipschitz learning problem} corresponds to the game-theoretic problem with $p=\infty$.

 We now summarize the contributions of the paper.